pigfoot/mozbuilds/mozilla-build/python/README.txt

 --with-system-ffi:  Build the _ctypes extension module using an ffi
         library installed on the system.

+--with-dbmliborder=db1:db2:...:  Specify the order that backends for the
+	dbm extension are checked.
+Valid value is a colon separated string with the backend names `ndbm', `gdbm' and `bdb'.

 Building for multiple architectures (using the VPATH feature)
 -------------------------------------------------------------